 What are some of the most commonly asked questions you receive (and/or most common mistakes you see in AP Style usage)?

-Oxford comma is by far the most common question, or maybe that’s complaint.
+Oxford comma is by far the most common question, or maybe that’s a complaint.
 It’s a matter of perspective.

 By the way, some people oversimplify our guidance to say we never allow the Oxford or serial comma.
 The truth is, we don’t use it in a simple series but we do use it in a number of other instances where it adds clarity.